jalal246/move-position/README.md

 # move-position

-> Move element in given array form index-A to index-B :scissors:
+> Move element in a given array from one Index to another.
+It can be implemented for one array or multiple arrays with multiple indexes.

 ```bash
 npm install move-position